rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 ### Stochastic Sampling with Density Guidance

 So far, we’ve discussed controlling log-density in deterministic settings.
 However, stochastic sampling introduces additional challenges and opportunities.
-In {% cite karczewski2025devildetailsdensityguidance %}, we extend density guidance to stochastic dynamics, showing that log-density can evolve smoothly under predefined trajectories, even when noise is injected.
+In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we extend density guidance to stochastic dynamics, showing that log-density can evolve smoothly under predefined trajectories, even when noise is injected.

 This is particularly useful for balancing detail and variability in generated samples.
 For example:
 - Adding noise early in the sampling process introduces variation in high-level features like shapes.